effjy/effjy/README.md

 <h2 id="background">📖 Background</h2>

-Over **20 years** as a security analyst, network administrator, and technical specialist — representing a rare, crucial bridge between operational security and cryptographic design.
-For more than a decade, I have independently researched symmetric primitives, focusing on how the SPN and ARX paradigms can be fused so each cancels the other's weaknesses.
+With over **20 years** as a security analyst, network administrator, and technical specialist, I sit at a rare intersection of operational security and cryptographic design.
+For more than a decade I have independently researched symmetric primitives, with a particular focus on how the SPN and ARX paradigms can be fused so that each cancels the other's weaknesses.

 > [!TIP]
-> The **Krakken** project embodies this philosophy: every S‑box, every rotation, and every linear layer is systematically chosen to neutralize the cryptanalytic vulnerabilities of the others.
+> The **Krakken** project embodies this philosophy: every S-box, every rotation, and every linear layer is deliberately chosen to neutralize the cryptanalytic vulnerabilities of the others.

 <br>